-Course Requirements MS PhD
+Course Requirements MS PHD

 The Robotics Masters (MS) degree program requires completion of 30 credits of letter-graded coursework including directed study for 3 to 6 credits.